ZakariaBennane99/Personal-Site-Jekyll/about.markdown

 + [James Jani](https://www.youtube.com/@JamesJani)
 + [Oliver Knill](https://www.youtube.com/@OliverKnill)
 + [Garry Tan](https://www.youtube.com/@GarryTan)
-\

 And "The Great Gatsby"?
 It's a film that captures the essence of ambition and the beauty of a dream.

 So this is me.
 Not just a bio, but an invitation.
 To connect, to explore, and to create – not just a business, but a shared journey towards something remarkable.
-Let's connect via Twitter or LinkedIn.